-The diverse network of federal military facilities located in Arizona provides the U.S. Department of Defense (DoD) with unequaled access to high-quality, weather friendly, cost-effective training for American Armed Forces.
+The diverse network of military facilities located in Arizona provides the U.S. Department of Defense (DoD) with unequaled access to high-quality, weather friendly, cost-effective training for the United States Armed Forces.
 More significantly, this network comprises an integrated array of bases, testing and training facilities, ranges, and airspace that operate within a physical environment that is uniquely suited to their individual and combined mission objectives and to the nation’s evolving defense posture.
-In short, Arizona provides DoD with unparalleled resources.
+In short, Arizona provides DoD with unparalleled opportunities.

-The Military Affairs Commission (MAC) serves a critical mission in the State of Arizona to ensure that the missions of federal military installations located in Arizona are protected and can meet any future need that this country faces.
-To accomplish this mission, the MAC monitors and makes recommendations on executive, legislative and federal actions necessary to sustain and grow Arizona’s network of military installations, training and testing ranges and associated airspace.
-Through the MAC, Arizona is able to keep issues impacting federal military installations in the forefront, balancing private property rights with insuring that state and local policy positions maintain and enhance military missions at the installation.
-Included within the jurisdiction of the MAC is the Military Installation Fund (MIF), the purpose of which is to ensure that private property rights are addressed as efforts are made to maintain and enhance military missions at the military installations located within Arizona.
+The Military Affairs Commission (MAC) serves a critical role in the State of Arizona to ensure that the missions of the military installations located in Arizona are protected and can meet any future need that our country faces.
+To accomplish this mission, the MAC monitors and makes recommendations on executive, legislative, and federal actions necessary to sustain and grow the missions supported by Arizona’s network of military installations, training and testing ranges, and associated airspace.
+Through the MAC, Arizona is able to keep issues impacting military missions and installations in our state at the forefront of policy considerations.

-The specific responsibilities of the MAC are to advise the Executive and Legislative Branches on pertinent issues relating to the military and installations throughout Arizona, to protect the ongoing strategic missions of federal military installations located within Arizona, and to prioritize property applications as part of the administration of the MIF.
-MAC Membership is comprised of 18 appointed Commissioners representing expertise in military affairs, local elected officials, and private property interests; as well as four Advisory members comprised of the Arizona Adjutant General, the Arizona State Land Commissioner, a federal land use agency, and a military installation commander.
-MAC members can be viewed here.
+The specific responsibilities of the MAC are to advise the Executive and Legislative Branches on pertinent issues relating to the military and installations throughout Arizona, to protect the ongoing strategic missions of military installations located within Arizona, and to prioritize property applications as part of the administration of the MIF.
+MAC Membership is comprised of 18 appointed Commissioners representing expertise in military affairs, local elected officials, and private property interests; as well as four Advisory members comprised of the Arizona Adjutant General, the Arizona State Land Commissioner, a federal land use agency, and the chair or co-chair of the Arizona Commanders Summit.

 Economic Impact of Arizona’s Principal Military Operations